Intern with us

 An internship is an opportunity to be part of the WRT whānau, explore Waiheke Island's context and get involved in the initiatives happening here.
 We offer both holistic and project internships, and we welcome discussions about how our work can fit in with your studies.

 We host interns all year round, both on-site and remotely (depending on specialisation).
-We recommend that you volunteer with us for 3 months or longer to get the hang of things and really connect with the Waiheke community.
+We recommend that you volunteer with us for two months or longer to get the hang of things and really connect with the Waiheke community.

-If you'd like to volunteer your mahi, you can register your interest below, or email firstname.lastname@example.org with any questions.
+If you'd like to volunteer your mahi, fill out our application below, or email email@example.com with any questions.

 A Few of Our Past Interns